 The word “cardboard” was probably first mentioned in the novel “The Tennant of Wildfell Hall'' by Anne Bronte in 1848.
 Since then, brown packing boxes became one of the most popular packaging choices, due to their low cost, lightweight, and durability.

 Another huge perk of cardboard products is that they are very recyclable.
 Recycling cardboard takes 75% of the energy needed to make new products.
 In other words, recycling 1 ton of cardboard saves the energy equivalent of 46 gallons of oil.

 But how can we recycle it?
 Is there money to be made?
-Read on and find out.
+Read on and find out everything about cardboard recycling.

 Yes, you can recycle cardboard.

 There are two main types of cardboard — paperboard and corrugated cardboard.

 Single-layer paperboard is typically used for foods and consumer goods, like cereal boxes and shoe boxes.